 Once every four years the annual symposium forms part of the Congress of the IUHPST.
 The Commission also occasionally sponsors workshops on specialist themes.

-The Scientific Instrument Commission is a free-membership organization.
+The Scientific Instrument Commission is a free-membership organization that values the welcoming and respectful atmosphere of our events, and good relationships between all our members (please read more here).
 You can join us by participating in our events and joining the RETE mailing list.

 RETE is a mailing list devoted to the history of scientific instruments.
 It is open to all interested parties – curators, historians, students, collectors, and dealers alike.
 Subscribers can use it to ask questions about particular instruments or types of instrument, to announce exhibitions, meetings and conferences, to draw attention to printed or electronic publications, and so on.
 The list should not, however, be used for commercial purposes, such as announcing instruments for sale.